Sasha Grey, Neu Sex book signing at Martha Otero 5 May 2011

 Correct neighborhood, residential scale, eye level hedges, serious door man…

-I glance around the room, but the cueing takes precedence, I get in line.
+I glance around the room, but the cueing for the signing takes precedence, I get in line.

 I’m having difficulty focusing due to the heat and humidity, compounded by the gallery lights.
 It’s 90 degrees F. in West Hollywood today.